mailingliam02/MultiExit_BNNs/README.md

 # Combining Monte Carlo dropout with Early Exit Ensembling
 This github repo contains the codebase for the Imperial MSc AI Independent Project "Combining Monte Carlo dropout with Early Exit Ensembling".

-The primary inspiration from this code base, and the majority of the code for the MSDNet and the distillation loss is adapted from [Distillation-Based Training for Multi-Exit Architectures](https://ieeexplore.ieee.org/document/9009834)
+The primary inspiration from this code base, and the majority of the code for the MSDNet and the distillation loss is adapted from the codebase for [Distillation-Based Training for Multi-Exit Architectures](https://ieeexplore.ieee.org/document/9009834).
+A citation for this paper is given below:

 ```
 @INPROCEEDINGS{9009834,  author={Phuong, Mary and Lampert, Christoph},